Elesdes/FlexiML/README.md

 # FlexiML

-FlexiML is a Rust-based module designed for a wide range of machine learning tasks, and is intended to be used in Python projects.
+FlexiML is a Rust-based module designed for a wide range of machine learning tasks.
 This module serves as a continuation and improvement of a previous C++ version, offering enhanced performance and safety inherent to Rust.

 ## Features